Frequently Asked Questions

 International, Staying in Touch

-Our students come from countries across Europe, Asia, South and Central America as well as the United States and Canada.
-Over half of our students arrive not knowing a single other student.
+Our students come from around the world.
+Every year we welcome students from 80+ countries and have had 115 nationalities over the past five years.
+Students come from all over Europe, Asia, South and Central America, Australia, as well as the United States and Canada.
+Over half of our students come not knowing a single other student.

 Many of our students are offered the opportunity to join our Oxbridge Ambassador program.
 They can share their summer experience at school or through our official receptions.
 We often ask ambassadors to return as junior staff members on the program itself.